gobuffalo/docs/templates/docs/plugins.md

 * `aliases`: This is an **optional** list of aliases for your command.
 * `name`: This is the name the plugin will be run as.
 For example, `buffalo heroku`.

-Will all of this in place when we run `buffalo --help` we should see the plugin listed with the rest of the commands.
+With all of this in place when we run `buffalo --help` we should see the plugin listed with the rest of the commands.

 ```bash
 $ buffalo --help